Road to Ruin

 producer: Tommy Ramone, Ed Stasium

-label: Sire Records - nationality: USA
+label: Sire Records / Warner - nationality: USA

 Track highlights: 1.
 "I Just Want to Have Something to Do" - 2.
 "I Wanted Everything" - 3.
 "Don't Come Close" - 4.
 "I Don't Want You" - 6.
 "I'm Against It" - 7.
 "I Wanna Be Sedated" (5 / 5) - 10.
 "She's the One" (4 / 5) - 12.
 "It's a Long Way Back"

-Several tracks showcase the continued journey of great Ramones kicks but the album also introduces a softer and more mainstream-oriented style on several tracks as on the ballad "Questioningly" and "Don't Come Close", a song I mistook for a 1960s cover but which simply turns out to be entirely written by Ramones.
-The band had always kept cover tracks on their albums and this time it's a bolder mainstream composition "Needles and Pins", a The Searchers cover (made famous by Smokie) written by Sonny Bono and Jack Nitzsche.
+Several tracks showcase the continued journey of great Ramones kicks but the album also introduces a softer and more mainstream-oriented style on several tracks as on the ballad "Questioningly" and "Don't Come Close", a song I mistook for a 1960s cover but which simply turns out to be written by Ramones.
+The band had always included covers on their albums and this time it's a bolder mainstream composition "Needles and Pins", a The Searchers cover (made famous by Smokie) written by Sonny Bono and Jack Nitzsche.
 Some saw the album as an attempt to satisfy a broader audience but the album still contains some of the bands more aggressive and popular compositions like "I Don't Want You", "I'm Against It", "I Wanna Be Sedated", "Go Mental", "She's the One", and "Bad Brain".
 The album was my first and (so far) only vinyl purchase by the band.
 Imho, this is the fourth of five successive great studio albums by Ramones.

 [ allmusic.com 4,5 / 5, Rolling Stone not rated but less enthusiastic ]